1ukaz/url-shortener-frontend/README.md

 # URL Shortener Frontend

-This is the frontend layer build with React for a URL shortener backend
+This project is the frontend layer built with React for a URL shortener backend API REST.
+The purpose of this project is to provide a practical example of how to implement the same functionalities using React, allowing for a direct comparison with a similar project built using Vue 3.

+By examining both the React and Vue 3 implementations, you can gain insights into the differences and similarities between these two popular frameworks.
+This comparison aims to highlight the unique features, strengths, and potential challenges of each framework, helping you to understand their respective approaches to building modern web applications.

 ## Requirements